cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

   contain any lake terrain.
 - `UNIQUE` Location is unique and will only occur once per overmap. `occurrences` is overridden to define a percent chance (e.g. `"occurrences" : [75, 100]` is 75%)
+- `ENDGAME` Location will have highest priority during special placement, and won't be affected by any occurrences normalizations.
+- `RESTRICTED` Location will never be spawned as starting locations.
+Intended(but not limited) to use with incomplete nested specials.

 ### Overmap terrains